 Fertile soil is all about content and texture.
 Healthy dirt should have nutrients easily accessible to root systems and a pH of the recommended level for your plants.
 Essential nutrients for good soil include phosphorous and nitrogen.
 These elements encourage strong leaf and root growth.
 Other nutrients such as calcium and magnesium will also contribute to the overall health of your plants.
 In addition to these minerals, the pH level of the soil should fall within the range appropriate for the plants living in it.
 This refers to the acid/alkaline levels of the soil.
 Some vegetation, like blueberries, prefer acidic soil while others, like geraniums, thrive in alkaline rich soil.
 You can add lime or wood ash to make soil more alkaline while mixing compost or iron sulfate to make it more acidic.

 Soil texture also plays an important role in judging soil types.
-If you aren’t sure about the soil textures, check out our article here for more information.
+If you aren’t sure about the soil textures, check out our article A Closer Look At Dirt: Understanding Soil Types for more information.
 Loam soil tends to work well across the board with an even mixture of clay, silt, and sand.
 Because of the even mixture, the clay contains important nutrients that the plant can easily absorb in the slow-draining soil.
 As a general rule, dirt that retains nutrients and allows permeation of water and air will benefit your plant life the most.
 Plants placed in fertile ground with the right sediment content will produce the strongest growth.
 Other factors such as sun exposure and climate also play an important role in the health of your plants.

 How to Prepare Healthy Soil